Create a business.govt.nz account and save your progress across our tools

 Minimum wage and fair pay

-The minimum wage applies to all paid employees aged 16 and older, although there are different rates if your employee is 16 or 17 and is new to the workforce or if they are completing training.
+The minimum wage rate applies to all employees aged 16 and older.
+Understand which three types of minimum wage rates employees could fall under.
+New to the workforce or if they are completing training.

 EAB handshake